syncfusion-content/uwp-docs/uwp/DataGrid/Filtering.md

 ---
 layout: post
-title: Filtering in UWP DataGrid control | Syncfusion®
+title: Filtering in UWP SfDataGrid | Syncfusion®
-description: Learn here all about Filtering support in UWP DataGrid (SfDataGrid) control with programmatic filtering, and more.
+description: Learn about filtering in Syncfusion® UWP SfDataGrid.
+Filter data through view predicates and column filters, and manage filtering operations efficiently.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# Programmatic filtering in UWP DataGrid (SfDataGrid)
+# Filtering in UWP SfDataGrid

 SfDataGrid allows you to filter the data programmatically in below ways